 In this paper, we attempt to model the influence of gaze following and fixations on human heads by learning spatial probability maps along with weights for these effects relative to bottom up saliency.
 We provide a short review of the many fixation prediction models that involve learning weights or filters.
-For a more detailed review, see Borji & Itti (2013).
+For a more detailed review, see Borji and Itti (2013).

-Saliency models, influenced by the Feature Integration Theory (FIT) of Treisman & Gelade (1980), typically first extract a set of visual features such as contrast, edge content, intensity, and color for a given image (Koch & Ullman, 1985; Milanese et al., 1994; Itti et al., 1998).
+Saliency models, influenced by the Feature Integration Theory (FIT) of Treisman and Gelade (1980), typically first extract a set of visual features such as contrast, edge content, intensity, and color for a given image (Koch & Ullman, 1985; Milanese et al., 1994; Itti, Koch, & Niebur, 1998).
 Second, they apply a spatial competition mechanism via a center-surround operation (e.g., using Difference of Gaussian filters) to quantify conspicuity in a particular feature dimension.
-Third, they linearly (often, with equal weights) integrate conspicuity maps to generate a scalar master saliency map (e.g., Treisman & Gelade (1980); Koch & Ullman (1985); Itti et al. (1998); Ehinger et al. (2009); Cerf et al. (2009); Borji & Itti (2012)), which is a map of the scalar quantity of saliency at every location in the visual field.
+Third, they linearly (often, with equal weights) integrate conspicuity maps to generate a scalar master saliency map (e.g., Treisman & Gelade (1980), Koch & Ullman (1985), Itti, Koch, and Niebur (1998), Ehinger et al. (2009), Cerf, Frady, and Koch (2009), Borji & Itti (2012)), which is a map of the scalar quantity of saliency at every location in the visual field.
 Finally, a Winner-Take-All (WTA) neural network identifies the most salient region and inhibits this region (i.e., a decaying property) allowing other regions to become more salient in the next time step (i.e., to simulate shifting mechanism of attention).
 Since there are several design modeling parameters (e.g., the number and type of features, the shape and size of the filters, the choice of feature weights and normalization schemes, etc), some models have proposed various ways to learn these parameters.
-For example, Itti & Koch (2001) suggested to normalize the feature maps based on map distributions before linearly integrating them.
+For example, Itti and Koch (2001) suggested to normalize the feature maps based on map distributions before linearly integrating them.

 Instead of linear combination with equal weights, "max" (Li, 2002), or maximum a posteriori "MAP" (Vincent et al., 2009) type of integration, some models learn weights for different channels from a set of training data.
-For example,

-Itti & Koch (2001) weighted different feature maps according to their differential level of activation within compared to outside manually-outlined objects of interest in a training set (e.g., traffic signs).
-Navalpakkam & Itti (2007) proposed an optimal gains theory that weights feature maps according to their target-to-distractor signal-to-noise ratio, and applied it to search for objects in real scenes.
-Judd et al. (2009) used low-level image features, a mid-level horizon detector, and two high-level object detectors (faces using Viola & Jones (2001) and humans using Felzenszwalb et al. (2008)) and learned a saliency model with liblinear SVM.
-Following Judd et al., Zhao & Koch (2011) learned feature weights using constrained linear regression and showed enhanced results on different datasets using different sets of weights.
-Later, Borji (2012) proposed an AdaBoost (Freund & Schapire, 1997) based model to approach feature selection, thresholding, weight assignment, and integration in a principled, nonlinear learning framework.
+For example, Itti and Koch (2001) weighted different feature maps according to their differential level of activation within compared to outside manually-outlined objects of interest in a training set (e.g., traffic signs).
+Navalpakkam and Itti (2007) proposed an optimal gains theory that weights feature maps according to their target-to-distractor signal-to-noise ratio, and applied it to search for objects in real scenes.
+Judd et al. (2009) used low-level image features, a mid-level horizon detector, and two high-level object detectors (faces using Viola & Jones (2001) and humans using Felzenszwalb, McAllester, and Ramanan (2008)) and learned a saliency model with a linear support vector machine (SVM).
+Zhao and Koch (2011) learned feature weights using constrained linear regression and showed enhanced results on different datasets using different sets of weights.
+Later, Borji (2012) proposed an AdaBoost (Freund & Schapire, 1997) based model to approach feature selection, thresholding, weight assignment, and integration in a principled, non-linear learning framework.
 The AdaBoost-based method combines a series of base classifiers to model the complex input data.

 Some models directly learn a mapping from image patches to fixated locations.
-Following Reinagel & Zador (1999) who proposed that fixated patches have different statistics than random patches, Kienzle et al. (2007) learned a mapping from patch content to whether it should be fixated or not (i.e., +1 for fixated and -1 for not fixated).
-They learned a completely parameter-free model directly from raw data using a support vector machine with Gaussian radial basis functions (RBF).
+Following Reinagel and Zador (1999) who proposed that fixated patches have different statistics than random patches, Kienzle et al. (2007) learned a mapping from patch content to whether it should be fixated or not (i.e., +1 for fixated and -1 for not fixated).
+They learned a completely parameter-free model directly from raw data using an SVM with Gaussian radial basis functions (RBF).